• About

 50 Shades of Pain Child abuse comes in many forms, Neglect, emotional, physical, sexual, And for some, a combo, You may think this is an anomaly, Something that only happens to other people, To folks different from you in some way… But the perpetrators come from… All socioeconomic backgrounds, All racial groups, all types of […]

-Filed Under: General, Social Work, Therapeutic Skills Tagged With: adult survivor of child sexual abuse, child abuse, clinical social work, dissociation, incest, mental health, poem, repression, sexual abuse, shame
+Filed Under: Social Work, Therapeutic Skills Tagged With: adult survivor of child sexual abuse, child abuse, clinical social work, dissociation, incest, mental health, poem, repression, sexual abuse, shame

 Facing Repression